 If you are interested in working in the pharmaceutical industry, government Department of Health, Regulatory Agencies (for example, TGA, OGTR, NICNAS), contract research or manufacturing organisations (CROs, CMOs) or academic areas (such as drug development, pharmacology, clinical research, regulatory affairs, pharmacovigilance, pharmacoeconomics), then this is the degree for you.

 - Australasia’s leading postgraduate pharmaceutical medicine program, running for over 22 years

-- Fully delivered online, so you can study anywhere in the world
+- Delivered fully online, so you can study from anywhere in the world

 - Digital resources and webinars covering the latest innovations in drug development and industry trends

 - Opportunities for internships in industry, government or academia

 - Developed in partnership with the pharmaceutical industry and government regulators